Granddyser/windows-llama-cpp-python-cuda-guide/README.md

     # Should show 12.1
     ```

-## 2. Create Project and Local Conda Environment
+## 2. Create Project and Local Conda Environment in Powershellx64

 1.  **Create Project Folder:**
     ```powershell